Raw Alexandrite: Value and Gem Profile

 Alexandrite is best known for its naturally occurring deep blue hue in daylight and its gorgeous reddish-purple by nightfall.
 The effect is so revered that the gemstone is one of the rarest and most sought after in the world from both jewelry and gem collectors alike.

-At Mark Henry, we specialize in bringing you the purest alexandrite in partnership with exclusive, family-owned mines in Brazil to guarantee that your jewelry is of the highest and rarest luxury value on the market.
+At Mark Henry, we specialize in bringing you the purest alexandrite in partnership with an exclusive, family-owned mine in Brazil to guarantee that your jewelry is of the highest and rarest luxury value on the market.

 Read on to learn more about what makes alexandrite so unique and desired.